Why We Need Breed Specific Legislation in Texas

 The Laws need to change to prevent the “ignorance” defense as to dogs that have the ability to inflict death and/or serious injury.
-You can achieve this by 1) breed-specific legislation that defines certain dogs or as dangerous by statute or ordinance and raises the responsibility standard for those dogs, 2) enacting breed-specific legislation banning the dogs that are dangerous breeds, 3) making all dog bites strict liability, or 4) throwing the owner in prison when their dog attacks someone regardless of the circumstances.
+You can achieve this by 1) adopting breed specific legislation in Texas that defines certain dogs or as dangerous by statute or ordinance and raises the responsibility standard for those dogs, 2) enacting breed specific legislation in Texas banning the dogs that are dangerous breeds, 3) making all dog bites strict liability, or 4) throwing the owner in prison and making them civilly responsible when their dog attacks someone regardless of the circumstances.

-#1 and #2 cannot happen under current law due to the following State statute:
+Breed specific legislation cannot happen under current Texas law due to the following statute:

 § 822.047.
 LOCAL REGULATION OF DANGEROUS DOGS.
 A county or municipality may place additional requirements or restrictions on dangerous dogs if the requirements or restrictions: …are not specific to one breed or several breeds of dogs…

-Furthermore #2 has the potential for a “slippery slope” effect and punishes those who have dogs that fall in the dangerous class despite them having had no issues.
+Furthermore breed specific legislation banning all dangerous breeds has the potential for a “slippery slope” effect and punishes those who have dogs that fall in the dangerous class despite them having had no issues.

 Similarly, many will argue imposing a high standard of knowledge on all dog owners as in option #3 is unfair since deadly attacks by certain small breeds like weenie dogs and shih tzu’s are extremely rare, however this would be equally effective in solving the ignorance-defense problem.
 Option #4 will run into constitutional issues depriving someone of liberty without proof of a culpable mental state.

 Thus, the most common sense way to address the issue seems to be option #1–to pass a law that identifies certain dog breeds as ‘dangerous dogs’ as a matter of law.
 The owner would then be deemed to have knowledge that the dog is dangerous and thus, no more free bite.
 Yes, it requires someone to sit down and decide which breeds to include and which to exclude, but nobody ever said the important decisions would all be easy.